Dominick Argento Chamber Opera Competition

 About the Competition

 The Dominick Argento Chamber Opera Competition encourages the composition and performance of short operas especially useful in opera workshops and other training venues.
 The competition runs in two-year cycles.
 In the first year, composers submit scores for preliminary judging.
-Three finalists are chosen and excerpts from those operas are presented at the annual convention for competition.
-The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA convention the following year.
+Three finalists are chosen and excerpts from those operas are presented at the annual convention (odd years) for competition.
+The winning opera, chosen from among the three finalists, is produced in its entirety at the NOA convention the following year (even years).

-- The Chamber Opera Competition is open to all composers, regardless of age or nationality.
+- The Chamber Opera Competition is open to all applicants, regardless of age or nationality.